Property Division Attorneys in Michigan

 For example, if a business is considered a marital asset, the court may award the business to one spouse and order them to buy out the other spouse’s interest.
 The spouse who is awarded the business may want to argue for a lower business value so they don’t have to pay the other party as much.
 But the other party may want to argue for a higher business value so they can get as much money as possible from the buyout.

-Our attorneys can assist you during this step of the property division proceedings.
+Our asset division attorneys can assist you during this step of the property division proceedings.
 We will work with financial experts, accountants, and property appraisers to ensure the valuation of your assets is accurate.

 Don’t hesitate, contact our Michigan property division lawyers today for a free case review at (248) 356-2326!